10p-freddo/fruitstrap/README.md

     // deploy and launch your app to a connected device, quit when app crashes or exits ios-deploy --noninteractive --debug --bundle my.app

+    // deploy your app to a connected device using incremental installation ios-deploy --app_deltas /tmp --bundle my.app

     // Upload a file to your app's Documents folder ios-deploy --bundle_id 'bundle.id' --upload test.txt --to Documents/test.txt